 BICO manufactures fiberglass mesh.
 It operates in the market under two brands: BICO and TERRA, both in national and regional distributor networks and in do-it-yourself (DIY) store chains at the national level.
-BICO conducts its activities in five production centres, two of which are in Romania (BICO INDUSTRIES), in Piatra Neamţ (producing fiberglass and polyester mesh and reinforcements for industrial product reinforcement, as well as PVC/Aluminium corners with fiberglass mesh), and in Vaslui (producing fiberglass mesh for thermal insulation systems), two in the Republic of Moldova (producing fiberglass mesh for thermal insulation systems), and one in Lithuania, through IRANGA (producing fiberglass mesh and reinforcements for industrial product reinforcement with two ultra-high-performance production lines).
+BICO conducts its activities in five production centres, two of which are in Romania (BICO INDUSTRIES), in Piatra Neamţ (producing fiberglass and polyester mesh and reinforcements for industrial product reinforcement, as well as PVC/Aluminium corners with fiberglass mesh), and in Vaslui (producing fiberglass mesh for thermal insulation systems), two in the Republic of Moldova (producing fiberglass mesh for thermal insulation systems), and one in Lithuania, through IRANGA (producing fiberglass mesh and reinforcements for industrial product reinforcements).